-It’s common practice for international corporations to employ an assortment of law firms to meet different local and regional legal needs.
-In doing so, a great deal of money is inevitably spent on legal translation services for cross-border or multi-country dealings.
+It isn’t uncommon for international corporations to employ an assortment of law firms or outside counsel to meet different local and regional legal needs.
+In doing so, a significant amount of money will inevitably be spent on legal translation strategy and services for cross-border or multi-country dealings.

-Oftentimes, companies simply leave these legal translations to their outside counsel to handle.
-While this may seem the simplest solution, it actually forfeits an opportunity to simultaneously keep costs under control, improve efficiency, and ensure absolute quality across all legal translations.
-This is where a centralized language service provider can make all the difference.
+Often, corporations leave these legal translations to their outside counsel to handle.
+While this may seem the simplest solution, it forfeits an opportunity to simultaneously keep costs under control, improve efficiency and data security, and ensure absolute quality across all legal translations.
+This is where a centralized language service provider (LSP) can make all the difference.

 Three downsides to uncoordinated legal translations